 At the oral exam it is only allowed to bring the second assignment, possibly annotated and/or prepared for presentation.

 1 hour oral exam covering theory and all assignments.
 No preparation time, but all aids allowed.

-If the compulsory assignments were not approved before the ordinary exam they must be resubmitted at the latest two weeks before the beginning of the re-exam week.
-They must be approved before the re-exam.
+If the first assignment was not approved before the ordinary exam, it must be resubmitted at the latest two weeks before the beginning of the re-exam week.
+It must be approved before the re-exam.

 Criteria for exam assesment